SHOUROV-GHARAMI/kajkormo_job_portal/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request.

-## 📄 License

-Educational project for DIU

-## 👨‍💻 Author

-Developed as a university project

 ---

 **Made with ❤️ for the Bengali freelancing community**